 The exact number of artificial objects in outer space will never be known.
-It largely depends upon:
+Many factors rule the game:

-How objects are numbered, for instance a complex Apollo rover may be counted as one object or split into its detachable elements: antennas, camera, batteries, seats, console, hand tools carrier, fenders, etc. (see the Apollo 15’s rover in the picture above);
+How objects are numbered, for instance a complex Apollo rover may be counted as one object or split into its detachable elements: antennas, cameras, batteries, seats, console, hand tools carrier, fenders, etc. (see the Apollo 15’s rover in the picture below, credit: NASA);

 The number of debris resulting from impacts, collisions and spent stage breakups, provided those events will ever be known;